nmemranhussain/titanic-logistic-rf-models/README.md

 ## Potential Impacts, Risks, and Uncertainties

 Potential Negative Impacts:
-Overfitting: The model may perform well on training data but poorly on new data.

-Feature Bias: Features like Sex and Pclass may disproportionately influence predictions, leading to biased results.

-Data Quality: Missing or incomplete data could reduce model reliability.
+The model may perform well on training data but poorly on new data.
+Features like Sex and Pclass may disproportionately influence predictions, leading to biased results.
+Missing or incomplete data could reduce model reliability.

 Real-world Risks:
-Bias and Fairness: The model could reinforce gender or class biases, affecting other applications like healthcare.

-Misinterpretation: Non-experts might mistake probabilistic predictions as deterministic.

-Ethical Concerns: Using biased models in critical decision-making could raise ethical issues.
+The model could reinforce gender or class biases, affecting other applications like healthcare.
+Non-experts might mistake probabilistic predictions as deterministic.
+Using biased models in critical decision-making could raise ethical issues.

 Potential Uncertainties:

-Feature Importance: The model might misjudge which features are most important due to correlations.

-Algorithm Limitations: Logistic regression may oversimplify, and Random Forest may reduce interpretability.

-Outdated Data: The Titanic dataset may not generalize to modern contexts.
+The model might misjudge which features are most important due to correlations.
+Logistic regression may oversimplify, and Random Forest may reduce interpretability.
+The Titanic dataset may not generalize to modern contexts.

 Unexpected Results:

-Gender Bias: Heavy reliance on Sex as a predictor might not translate to other datasets.

-Class Disparity: Strong predictions favoring 1st-class passengers may not apply outside this context.
+Heavy reliance on Sex as a predictor might not translate to other datasets.
+Strong predictions favoring 1st-class passengers may not apply outside this context.